 The Educators’ Open House targets area educators and teachers in public and private schools and the homeschooling community, from kindergarten to college level.
 The annual event invites educators to visit the Museum for free while it is closed to the public, to fully experience new exhibitions, and to learn how to integrate museum content into the classroom.

 Tours, lectures, California-standards-based sample lesson plans, and classroom materials are provided, as are light refreshments.
 Educators gain ideas for incorporating art education into the required curriculum as well as how art can be used to extend lessons in other subject areas.
-For more information contact firstname.lastname@example.org.
+Contact us for more information.

 Many of the Museum’s multiple visit programs end the experience with an exhibition created by participants.
 These exhibitions last one day and families and others are invited to celebrate and view the exhibitions.